RationalAsh/robotController/README.md

 In my case, I got the data and passed it on to an arduino which then transmitted it over a wireless link to a wheeled robot.

+The TCP server that I wrote is the "RobotControlServer.py" file in this repository.